BryanMillon/BryanMillon/README.md

 </div>

 ¡Welcome to my profile!
-I am a person who is passionate about technology 💻 , who loves to work in a team, i like to look for solutions to problems 🚀, and i am also someone who likes to be constantly expanding my knowledge in the technologies that are used today. 🎯my goal is to improve myself every day personally and professionally. <br/>
+I am a person who is passionate about technology 💻 , who loves to work in a team, I like to find solutions to problems 🚀, and i am also someone who likes to be constantly expanding my knowledge in the technologies that are used today. 🎯my goal is to improve myself every day personally and professionally. <br/>

 ## 🙋🏻‍♂️ About Me